yourboyace247/Boardly/README.md

-# :clipboard: Boardly a Drag&Drop To Do List
+# :clipboard: Boardly a Drag & Drop To Do List

 ### Building a To Do List App with Drag and Drop features